-This paper discusses results of onsite reconnaissance of Petobo liquefaction flowslide area due to 2018.9.28, Mw7.5, Palu-Donggala Indonesia earthquake, with emphases on the characterisation of morphological features observed on the ground and the implication of potential sliding mechanism of the failure.
-Major findings of this study are summarised below:
+This paper discusses results of onsite reconnaissance of Petobo liquefaction flowslide area due to 2018.9.28, M_w7.5, Palu-Donggala Indonesia earthquake, with emphases on the characterization of morphological features observed on the ground and the implication of potential sliding mechanism of the failure.
+Major findings of this study are summarized below:

-- Based on comparisons of topography and surface features before and after the earthquake, the Petobo flowslide had occurred on the ground of low relief (~2°) and slid generally from east to west direction.
-The area of sliding is approximately 1.64 km in size, with a longitudinal distance of about 2.2 km and a lateral width of about 1.3 km. - (2) The eastern portion of the sliding area, bordered Gumbasa irrigation cannel and a EW width of around 300 m, had slid with a distance of <200 m and subsided by 5~8 m.
+(1) Based on comparisons of topography and surface features before and after the earthquake, the Petobo flowslide had occurred on the ground of low relief (20) and slid generally from east to west direction.
+The area of sliding is approximately 1.64 km2 in size, with a longitudinal distance of about 2.2 km and a lateral width of about 1.3 km.

+(2) The eastern portion of the sliding area, bordered Gumbasa irrigation cannel and a EW width of around 300 m, had slid with a distance of <200 m and subsided by 5~8 m.
 The middle portion of the sliding area, a EW width of around 1100 m, had slid with a distance of 500~1000 m.
 The ground surface of this portion had changed by settling >7 m in the east side to raising 1~4 m in the west side.
-The western portion of the sliding area, a EW width of around 800 m, had slid with a distance of <400 m and raised by 4~10 m. - (3) Interviews with onsite witnesses revealed the initiation of sliding might have had started in sequence during and after the shaking, with most likely scenario by starting from eastern boundary, proceeding to southeast, then towards north portion of the sliding area.
-The witnesses situated in the eastern portion of the area at the time of earthquake had indicated a wavy form of sliding, which is speculated as these people had been experiencing a severe liquefaction spreading during the shaking.
-Based on their observations on the ground movement, we estimate the sliding velocity of the ground might have been in the range of 2.5~5 km/h, or equivalently a speed of walking or jagging. - (4) Witnesses interviewed had indicated the phenomena of soil liquefaction during and after the shaking.
-Sand boils were
+The western portion of the sliding area, a EW width of around 800 m, had slid with a distance of <400 m and raised by 4~10 m.

+(3) Interviews with onsite witnesses revealed the initiation of sliding might have had started in sequence during and after the shaking, with most likely scenario by starting from eastern boundary, proceeding to southeast, then towards north portion of the sliding area.
+The witnesses situated in the eastern portion of the area at the time of earthquake had indicated a wavy-form of sliding, which is speculated as these people had been experiencing a severe liquefaction spreading during the shaking.
+Based on their observations on the ground movement, we estimate the sliding velocity of the ground might have been in the range of 2.5~5 km/hr, or equivalently a speed of walking or jagging.